 Heatstroke in Dogs

 Heatstroke becomes a bigger threat as your dog spends more time outside.
 Be sure to keep plenty of fresh water available, and, as the temperature rises, monitor your dog’s exercise routine.
 While they might be delighted to spend all day retrieving a tennis ball, be sure to keep track of when it’s time to call it quits.
-And never leave a dog unattended in a car with closed windows any time temperatures are greater than 60 F.
+Never leave a dog unattended in a car with closed windows any time temperatures are greater than 60 degrees Fahrenheit.

 Outdoor Events with Dogs

-are occasions for tasty food and fun, but also come with some hazards for dogs.
+Barbeques and backyard parties are occasions for tasty food and fun, but they can also come with some hazards for dogs.
 Make sure your yard is secure when you and your guests are coming and going, keep your dog away from hot grills and fire, and remember that some foods and drinks, such as grilled hot dogs, chicken bones, corn cobs, ice cream, or beer, can upset your dog’s stomach and may even be toxic.

 Spring Outings with Your Dog